Delivery & collection update

 If you start using Brevinor on days 1-5 of your period, you should be protected from pregnancy immediately, provided you don’t have a short or irregular menstrual cycle.

-If you start Brevinor after day 1 and have short/irregular menstrual cycle you’ll need to use condoms for 7 days if you have sex.
-Your clinician will be able to advise if you need to use extra contraception in the first 7 days if you have sex.
+If you start Brevinor after day one and have short/irregular menstrual cycle you’ll need to use condoms for seven days if you have sex.
+Your clinician will be able to advise if you need to use extra contraception in the first seven days if you have sex.

 This depends on when and how many pills are missed.
 Missing one pill, at any time, does not compromise contraception.
 Missing two or more pills or starting a new pack late might affect your contraceptive cover.

 Up to 48hrs since your last pill – take your next pill as soon as you remember and continue the rest of the pack as usual.
-This might mean you need to take 2 pills on 1 day.
+This might mean you need to take two pills on one day.

 More than 48hrs – this depends on when you last took your pill and where you are in your pill packet.
 Please check the patient information leaflet for further information.